-Naiad is an acousmatic composition that explores the hidden sound ecologies of the littoral zone—the shallow, near-shore area of wetlands—through a fictional journey from the perspective of a naiad.
-Created in collaboration with the WWT London Wetland Centre, the piece turns attention away from the familiar symphony of birds and insects overhead, and instead bends low to listen to the often overlooked vibrational soundscape around and beneath the water’s surface.
+(Please listen with headphones.)
+Naiad is a spatial acousmatic composition that adopts a non-human perspective to explore the sound ecologies of wetlands.
+It focuses on the littoral zone — the shallow, near-shore area — through a imagined journey from the perspective of a naiad.
+Created in collaboration with the WWT Wetland Centre (London and Arundel, UK), the piece shifts attention away from the familiar human-centred soundscape, instead bending low to engage with the often overlooked sonic worlds around and beneath the water’s surface.

 Journal